wp-plugins/striper/readme.txt

 None at this time

 == Changelog ==

+= 0.16 =
+* Doubling up on the JS code, hopefully to satisfy all users setups.
 = 0.15 =
 * Fixes plugin for new WooCommerce, upgrade to WooCommerce 2.0.20 = 0.14 =